 Conclusion: Opioid and sedative prevalence rates were high, and a high proportion of ICUs had no sedative/analgesic policies.
 Nearly half of patients received continuous opioids and sedatives for longer than 96-hours placing them at high risk of iatrogenic withdrawal.
 No participating unit reported using a validated tool for iatrogenic withdrawal assessment.

+Keywords

+Analgesics, opioids critical care, cross-sectional study, sedatives.

 Impact Statements

+In this study, a high proportion of the participating intensive care units did not have a policy for managing and weaning sedation and analgesia.
-Opioid and sedative prescribing prevalence was high; and approximately 50% of patients prescribed opioid and/or sedative continuous infusion for greater than 96 hours.

-Patients were at high risk of iatrogenic withdrawal.
+The high prevalence of patients receiving opioid and/or sedative continuous infusion for greater than 96 hours places them at high risk of iatrogenic withdrawal.

-There were no validated tools for iatrogenic withdrawal assessment.

-A high proportion of participating ICUs did not have a sedation and analgesia policy.

-Healthcare professionals should be aware of potential for iatrogenic withdrawal in patient assessment.
+There is an urgent need for a validated screening tool for adult intensive care patients to assist healthcare professionals to assess for iatrogenic withdrawal syndrome.

 Word Count

 2924 words (main manuscript excluding abstract)